trunghjieu2506/tp/docs/DeveloperGuide.md

 Export functionality (e.g., CSV or Excel)

-### 3. Qiaozi
+### Loan

-Responsible for implementing the **Loan**, **Contact** and **Money** management modules.
-This includes the `Loan`, `LoanManager`, `Person`, `ContactList`, `Money`, as well as all associated commands and parsers.
+This includes the `Loan`, `Interest`, `LoanManager` and associated commands and parsers.

-The goal of these modules is to allow users to accurately and efficiently manage their loans with support for adding, editing, deleting, listing, and finding entries.
+The goal of these modules is to allow users accurately and efficiently manage their loans, as well as loans between other people.
+The module supports the adding, editing, deleting, listing, categorizing, sorting and searching entries.

 #### Loan Structure

-The loans can be classified as either as a Simple Bullet Loan or an Advanced Loan.
-Each type of loan inherits from an abstract class Loan.
-All loans are managed by the LoanManager class.
+Every type of loan inherits from the abstract `Loan` class, which contains universal attributes and methods for all loans.
+The loans are managed by the manager class `LoanManager`, which stores loans in an `ArrayList`.

+#### Interest Structure

+Advanced loan types that apply interests would each refer to an `Interest` class, which specifies how the interest is applied.

+#### Command Parsing and Execution

+To carry out operations on the loans, the user inputs are read through the `LoanUI` class and parsed by the `LoanCommandParser` class, which generates commands based on the user's inputs.

+Each command extends from an abstract `LoanCommand` base class and overrides the `execute()` method.

+Due to the large number of attributes in each `Loan` class, the parser would ask for inputs sequentially.

+Example:

 ## Product scope